IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Might not wear her prayer beads around now - or wear them in a different color
 - Alibi: praying at the temple. corroborated by other priests, templegoers
-- Zone of Truth: will answer with some performed reservation. ring allows lying
+- Zone of Truth: will answer with some performed reservation. ring allows lying **Raven**: parallel investigating
-- They've figured out the automata are not giltstern - pivot and frame eledeia.
-Go for her directly, Myla, or Giltstern communications
-**Raven**: parallel investigating
 - Alibi: asleep (lie), probably doing some assassins creed shit
 - Zone of Truth: refuse to cooperate if she doesn't trust PCs